Learn About the Weatherization Assistance Program

 After the WAP weatherization program audit, the energy expert will create a plan of action to remedy the most pressing needs.
 A work crew will then implement the plan by performing the repairs or replacements needed to bring the home up to WAP energy efficiency standards.
 The final step in the process includes different types of inspections to verify that all work was done correctly.

-Typical Weatherization Procedures
+Learn About Typical Weatherization Procedures

 The Weatherization Assistance Program provides common home repairs related to energy efficiency, as well as less-common processes to improve the household members’ quality of life.
 The types of procedures will be tailored to each applicant’s needs, and the services offered may vary somewhat between states or counties.
 Workers employed by the WAP weatherization program are also trained to educate applicants on the value of energy efficient practices and products, home safety issues and how to identify potential household hazards.